iifl-logo

 7 (a) According to the records of the company the company is generally regular in depositing with appropriate authorities undisputed statutory dues including provident fund, investor education protection fund, employees state insurance, income tax, sales tax, wealth tax, service tax, custom duty, excise duty and other material statutory dues applicable to it except employee professional tax.

-Also, there is following non-payment of TDS Interest on Late Payment Charges:
+However, there are following non Payment of TDS Interest on Late Payment Charges:

 (b) According to the information and explanations given to us, there are no dues of sales tax, income tax, custom duty, wealth tax, excise duty and cess which have not been deposited on account of any dispute.